How you can you get a restraining order against a dangerous ex lover or spouse?

 - An order will also be entered if the offender commits an act of sexual abuse or rape against you or your child.In practical terms, you can obtain a restraining order if you or your child are assaulted, threatened, or harassed to the point you have significant emotional distress.

-- OBTAINING AN ORDER
+- OBTAINING A RESTRAINING ORDER

 a.
 Prepare a COMPLAINT AND MOTION FOR DOMESTIC VIOLENCE PROTECTIVE ORDER (AOC CV-303) by filling in the required information and describing the basis for the request.